vanichitkara/Microsoft-Teams-Clone/README.md

 ## Navigating Through The App
 ### Login

 Login to the chat application via Google or Facebook.
-If an email id is linked with both Google and Facebook, then sign in can be done with only one of them.
+If an email id is linked with both Google and Facebook, then sign in can be done with wither via Google or Facebook.

 <img src="Images/Login-Screen.png" alt="login screen" width="700"/>